ekamperi/ekamperi.github.io/_posts/2021-01-21-encoder-decoder-model.md

 {% endraw %}
 {% endhighlight %}

 Here is the latent space evolution as the autoencoder is trained, starting with an untrained state at the top left and ending in a fully trained state at the bottom right.
+Before the first epoch, all the original space data are projected on the same point of the latent space.
+However, as the autoencoder undergoes training, the points corresponding to different classes start to separate.

 <p align="center">
  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/autoencoder/latent_space1.png" alt="Evolution of latent space representation during the training of an autoencoder">
 </p>

-We also check the loss *vs.* epoch to make sure the optimizer converged.
-You may even find a correspondence between the classes' separation and how fast the loss drops during the training.
+We check the loss *vs.* epoch to make sure the optimizer converged.
+We may even observe a correspondence between the classes' separation and how fast the loss is minimized during the training.

 {% highlight python %}
 {% raw %}